schollz/pluck/README.md

 ### Doesn't cascadia already do this?

-Yes, there is already [a command-line tool](https://github.com/suntong/cascadia) to extract structed information from XML/HTML.
-There are many benefeits to *cascadia*, namely you can do block selection.
+Yes, there is already [a command-line tool](https://github.com/suntong/cascadia) to extract structured information from XML/HTML.
+There are many benefits to *cascadia*, namely you can do block selection.
 If you don't have structured data, *pluck* is advantageous (it extracts from any file).
 Also, with *pluck* you don't need to learn CSS selection.

 # Getting Started